Johnson v Gore Wood & Co: Facts

 Mr Johnson was a director and majority shareholder in a number of companies, including Westway Homes Limited (referred to in the judgment as "WWH").
 Gore Wood & Co were a firm of solicitors who acted for the companies and also occasionally for Mr Johnson in his personal capacity.
 In 1998 Gore Wood were acting for WWH and served notice under an option to acquire land from a third party upon the solicitors for that third party.
 The third party alleged that this was not proper service, and refused to convey the land.
 Legal proceedings ensued and ultimately WWH succeeded.
 However, because the third party was impecunious and funded by legal aid WWH was unable to recoup the full amount of its losses and legal costs.
 Accordingly, WWH issued proceedings against Gore Wood for professional negligence alleging, broadly, that their losses would have been averted entirely if Gore Wood had properly served the original notice on the third party instead of on the third party's solicitors.

 Gore Wood ultimately settled those claims, and the settlement agreement included two provisions which were later to prove important.
-Firstly, it included a clause stating that any amount which Mr Johnson wished to subsequently claim against Gore Wood in his personal capacity would be limited to £250,000 excluding interest and costs.
+Firstly, it included a clause stating that any amount which Mr Johnson wished subsequently to claim against Gore Wood in his personal capacity would be limited to £250,000 excluding interest and costs.
 Secondly, the confidentiality clause contained an except which permitted the settlement agreement to be referred to in any action which Mr Johnson might bring against Gore Wood.

 Mr Johnson then subsequently issued proceedings against Gore Wood in his personal name, and Gore Wood made applications to strike out some or all of the claims on the basis that (i) it was an abuse of process to seek to relitigate issues which had already been compromised in the settlement agreement, and (ii) some or all of the claims which Mr Johnson was making were for losses sustained by WWH, and his personal claims should be disallowed as reflective loss.

-At first instance Mr Johnson succeeded as Pumfrey J in the High Court held that Gore Wood was estopped by convention from contending that the claims were an abuse of process as both parties had tacitly agreed that such claims could be brought when they entered into the settlement agreement.
+At first instance Mr Johnson succeeded, as Pumfrey J in the High Court held that Gore Wood was estopped by convention from contending that the claims were an abuse of process as both parties had tacitly agreed that such claims could be brought when they entered into the settlement agreement.
 The Court of Appeal held that there was no estoppel by convention, and that the proceedings were an abuse under the rule in Henderson v Henderson (1843) 3 Hare 100.
 The Court of Appeal held that just one of Mr Johnson's claims should be struck out for reflective loss.